mmanchee/Factory/README.md

 * Setup with SQL migrations
   * In the terminal, navigate to the project folder
+  * Type "dotnet ef migrations add Initial" and wait for migration file to be built
   * Type "dotnet ef database update" and wait for build confirmation

 * Setup with SQL statements